Hisense Large-Screen Displays Elevate Gaming to New Heights at IFA 2024

-QINGDAO, China, Sept.
-6, 2024 /PRNewswire/ -- Hisense, a global leader in home appliances and consumer electronics, has raised the bar at IFA 2024, the largest consumer electronics trade show in Europe.
-Under the theme "The Scenario-driven Future of Tech", Hisense showcased its innovative large-screen displays and gaming-enhancing partnerships with Black Myth: Wukong and Xbox-certified products.
+DUBAI, United Arab Emirates, Sept.
+9, 2024 /PRNewswire/ -- Hisense, a global leader in home appliances and consumer electronics, has raised the bar at IFA 2024, the largest consumer electronics trade show in Europe.
+Under the theme of "The Scenario-driven Future of Tech", Hisense showcased its innovative large-screen displays and gaming-enhancing partnerships with Black Myth: Wukong and Xbox-certified products.

+As gaming becomes an increasingly popular form of entertainment across the MEA region, Hisense is positioning itself at the forefront by delivering powerful gaming technology.
+The region is experiencing a surge in demand for immersive, large-screen gaming solutions, driven by a young, tech-savvy population.
+With seamless performance and crystal-clear quality, Hisense is redefining home entertainment for gamers in the Middle East—underscoring its role as a global leader in the gaming world.

 Black Myth: Wukong Captivates Gamers in Hisense's Immersive Experience Zone